-^{}All general education courses with an asterisk and all core, major and elective courses must be passed with at least a "C" grade.
+All general education courses with an asterisk and all core, major and elective courses must be passed with at least a "C" grade.
+1This course includes the use of simulator.

 Course weeks may vary depending on the program offering, which has a total length of approximately 144 weeks.